peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         System.IComparable,
         System.IEquatable

 This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EDecimal`  in the  `PeterO.Numbers` library (in .NET), or  `com.upokecenter.numbers.EDecimal`  in the  `com.github.peteroupc/numbers` artifact (in Java).
-This new class can be used in the  `CBORObject.FromObject(Object)` method, among other things, but for method, among other things (by including the new library in your code), but for this versionof the CBOR library doesn't include any methods that explicitly take an  `EDecimal`  as a parameter or return value.
+This new class can be used in the  `CBORObject.FromObject(Object)` method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an  `EDecimal`  as a parameter or return value.

 Represents an arbitrary-precision decimal floating-point number.About decimal arithmetic